Microsporidia: Phylogeny

+Node 1: The "Orphan lineage" includes Hamiltosporidium + Astathelohania.
+Neofabelliforma and Areospora are possible inclusions but support is weak.

+Note 2: The presence of Enterocytozoonida (Mrazekiidae + Enterocytozoonidae) indicates a "splitter" view of Nosematida in Bojko et al. (2022).
+In the 2024 Outline, the two families are subsumed into Nosematida.

+Note 3: Amblyosporida has also been split into Caudosporida (Caudosporidae) and a smaller Amblyosporida (Amblyosporidae + Gurleyidae).
+This is used with some doubt in Bojko et al. (2022).
+The Outline takes a lumper view.

+Note 4: Microsporida s.s. is the "classical" scope of the class used by the Outline and Bojko et al. (2022).
+Some authors such as Corsaro et al. (2020) defines a larger scope, noted as Microsporida s.l. here.

+Alternative topologies

+Bojko et al. (2022) also includes a different branching order recovered by both Cormier et al. (2021) and Wadi and Reinke (2020), using a phylogenomic (multilocus) approach with 68 single-copy genes.
+This branching order indicates:

+South et al. (2024), quoting Corsano (2022), gives the following alternative topology for Microsporidia s.l.:

+South et al. (2024) marks the above internal topology of Microsporidia s.l. as robust to newer genome-based (multiprotein) studies, namely de Albuquerque & Haag, 2023; Thomé et al., 2023; Williams et al., 2022.

 Classification

 The first described microsporidian genus, Nosema, was initially put by Nägeli in the fungal group Schizomycetes together with some bacteria and yeasts.
 For some time microsporidia were considered as very primitive eukaryotes, placed in the protozoan group Cnidospora.
 Later, especially because of the lack of mitochondria, they were placed along with the other Protozoa such as diplomonads, parabasalids and archamoebae in the protozoan-group Archezoa.
 More recent research has falsified this theory of early origin (for all of these).
 Instead, microsporidia are proposed to be highly developed and specialized organisms, which just dispensed functions that are needed no longer, because they are supplied by the host.
 Furthermore, spore-forming organisms in general do have a complex system of reproduction, both sexual and asexual, which look far from primitive.

 Since the mid-2000s microsporidia are placed within the Fungi or as a sister-group of the Fungi with a common ancestor.
+To avoid destructive changes to lower classification, the International Code of Nomenclature for algae, fungi, and plants explicitly excludes Microsporidia since 2012, leaving it to the International Code of Zoological Nomenclature as is traditionally done.

-Work to identify clades is largely based on habitat and host.
-Three classes of Microsporidia are proposed by Vossbrinck and Debrunner-Vossbrinck, based on the habitat: Aquasporidia, Marinosporidia and Terresporidia.
+Early work to identify clades is largely based on habitat and host.
+Three classes of Microsporidia are proposed by Vossbrinck and Debrunner-Vossbrinck in 2005, based on the habitat: Aquasporidia, Marinosporidia and Terresporidia.

 A second classification by Cavalier-Smith 1993: